Ddjalex/Temer-Php/replit.md

 This project was imported fresh from a GitHub repository and has been fully configured to run in the Replit environment.

 **Database Configuration**
-- ✅ Created PostgreSQL database via Replit (Neon-backed)
+- ✅ PostgreSQL database environment variables configured (PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD)
-- ✅ Updated `backend/database.php` to use PostgreSQL PDO driver with Replit environment variables:
+- ✅ Database uses existing "helium" PostgreSQL instance via Replit
-  - Changed from MySQL to PostgreSQL DSN
-  - Configured to use PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD
-  - Removed MySQL-specific SSL configuration
 - ✅ Ran database migration successfully creating 4 tables:
   - `properties` - Property listings with all metadata
   - `sliders` - Hero slider images and content